WHAT CAN DISTRICT CAPITAL FUNDS BE USED FOR?

 - Complete the Fund Request Form (download the request form here.)

-- Submit your application to Melody Campbell in Councillor Mason’s Office.
-Melody’s email is email@example.com or you can call her at 902-490-2012 if you have any questions.
+- Submit your application to Victoria Palmeter in Councillor Mason’s Office.
+Her email is email@example.com or you can call him at 902-490-2012 if you have any questions.

-- Our goal is that any project that goes to be voted on is completed and ready to submit to HRM Finance as soon as the vote is complete.
-All projects must have all paperwork ready, signed and submitted prior to the vote!
+- Our goal is that any project that goes to a decision is completed and ready to submit to HRM Finance as soon as the deadline is passed.
+All projects must have all paperwork ready, signed, and submitted by the application day!

-- Mail or courier can be sent to Melody Campbell, Council Support Office, PO Box 1749 Halifax, NS B3J 3A5
+- Applications are preferred via email!
+If you must – mail or courier can be sent to Victoria Palmeter – Council Support Office, PO Box 1749 Halifax, NS B3J 3A5

 - Each organization may only submit one project per year.